 This one is not exactly an additional feature with additional functionality.

-You will receive reminder alerts on your mobile device so you will not miss appointments or callbacks.
+You will receive reminder alerts on your mobile device to avoid missing appointments or callbacks.

-You can also add and manage new contacts and leads, and do prospecting calls from your mobile device.
+You can also add and manage new contacts and leads and prospecting calls from your mobile device.

-When a lead calls you from Mojo’s database, you will be able to identify who is calling.
-This is done with the so-called “Mojo ID” feature.
+When a lead calls you from Mojo’s database, you can identify who is calling, which is done with the so-called “Mojo ID” feature.

 Texting with Mojo Dialer

 Maybe you are a bit more of an introvert or just prefer texting over calling.

 What now?
 Can you still use Mojo’s features?